CAREER: He has 23 tackles (1.5 for losses) in his career.

-2016: Lopes, a former walk-on who was awarded a scholarship in the fall of 2016, will compete for playing time at safety as a junior in 2016.
+2016: Lopes, a former walk-on who was awarded a scholarship in the fall of 2016, was a backup at safety and played on special teams as a junior in 2016.
+Overall in 2016 while appearing in 12 games (all but Stanford), he had 5 tackles (2 versus Alabama and 1 each against Utah State, Arizona State and Penn State).

 2015: Lopes was a backup walk-on sophomore safety in 2015.
 Overall in 2015, he saw action in 9 games (all but the last 5) and had 14 tackles, including 1.5 for losses.
 He had a team-best 7 tackles (1 for a loss) against Arkansas State, 4 tackles (0.5 for a loss) versus Idaho, 1 stop at Arizona State and 2 tackles against Utah.
 He broke his left foot prior to the Colorado game and was sidelined the rest of 2015.